HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     - Click the "Apply updates" button to open the confirmation dialog.

-5. Displaying the confirmation update dialog.
+4. Displaying the confirmation update dialog.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_confirmation.png)

-6. Send request and display progress bar while still on the bulk update page.
+5. Send request and display progress bar while still on the bulk update page.

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_sendrequest.png)

+!!!note
+    For CF213, there are three fields: **Action**, **Property**, and **Change to**.
+The **Action** and **Property** fields each have one option: **Update** and **Expiry date** respectively.
+Bulk updates for expiry dates can only be applied to content items, site areas, authoring templates, components, categories, and items to which you have edit access.
+Only items with a workflow are included.

 ### Viewing or changing the bulk update action